RosettaCommons/FvHallucinator/README.md

 # Designing CDR loops with FvHallucinator
 We recommend running hallucination on GPUs.
 Designs can be generated in parallel.
 ## Unrestricted hallucination
 To design CDR loops for a target CDR conformation, run unrestricted hallucination.
+The pipeline requires all pdbs to be chothia-numbered.
+To obtain chothia-numbered pdbs, we recommend [Abnum](http://www.bioinf.org.uk/abs/abnum/) or [ANARCI](https://github.com/oxpig/ANARCI).
 In this mode of hallucination, sequences are only constrained by the target structure/conformation.
 Below is an example bash script.
 (For all options, run python3 hallucinate.py -h)
 ```bash